comperical/WebWidgets/README.md

 	which requires you to put a file in your SSH directory with the name `username__widget.conf`.
 This file should contain key=value pairs, one per line.
-Currently only one pair is supported, the `accesshash`,
+Currently only one pair is supported, the `accesshash`.
+This command illustrates what a proper configuration should look like:

 ```
 bash-3.2$ cat ~/.ssh/dburfoot__widget.conf